edge-js/edgejs.dev/content/docs/conditionals.md

+---
+summary: Learn how to write conditionals in Edge
+---

 # Conditionals

 You can write conditional blocks within Edge templates using the `@if`, `@elseif`, and the `@else` tags.
 The inner working of these tags is similar to the JavaScript `if/else` statements.